polkadot-evm/frontier/docs/optimization.md

 ## Notes on PolkaVM

-The Frontier project provides optional support of PolkaVM through the `pallet-evm-polkavm` pallet.
+The Tokfin project provides optional support of PolkaVM through the `pallet-evm-polkavm` pallet.

 However, in Polkadot parachains, the performance is [bottlenecked by Proof-of-Validity (PoV) size limit](https://github.com/paritytech/substrate/issues/9354).
 If the smart contract size becomes larger due to VM execution optimization, then this will result in worse throughput regardless of VM performance -- within the PoV size limit, less contracts can fit.